Beige-Coffee/programming-lightning-intro/.tutorial/18-htlc-intro.md

   <img src="./tutorial_images/intro_to_htlc/PreimageHash.png" alt="PreimageHash" width="100%" height="auto">
 </p>

 The **preimage** is crucual to the current construction of the Lightning Network because it allows for *conditional payments*.
 A conditional payment is one where the payment is only completed if a specific condition is met.
-When we combine preimage hashes with tools we learned about earlier, such as timelocks, we can create very usefyl payment contracts.
-For exampme, Alice can create a payment contract with Bob such that Bob can only claim the bitcoin if:
+When we combine preimage hashes with tools we learned about earlier, such as timelocks, we can create very useful **payment contracts**.
+For example, Alice can create a payment contract with Bob such that Bob can only claim the bitcoin if:
 1) He provides the preimage that, when hashed, equals the preimage hash that Dianne gave Alice.
 2) Bob provides the preimage hash within a specific time period.
 For instance, 150 blocks (~25 hours).
    - The time period is specified as an **absolute timelock**.
 So each contract will only be valid until a certain block height is reached.